 While most people are aware that maintaining the plumbing system in their home is important, a surprising number of homeowners don’t actually know the actionable steps to perform to ensure that their major plumbing appliances continue to work properly.

-When it comes to maintaining your water heater, there are a few simple steps that you can take to keep this important element of your home’s plumbing system operating error-free and providing you with hot water whenever you need it.
+When it comes to maintaining your water heater, there are a few simple steps that you can take to keep this important element of your home’s plumbing system operating error-free and provide you with hot water whenever you need it.
 Keep reading to learn more about how you can keep this major appliance in perfect working order for years to come:

 Drain the Tank & Wash Out the Sediment